howdyai/botkit/readme.md

 [examples/slackbutton_incomingwebhooks.js](https://github.com/howdyai/botkit/blob/master/examples/slackbutton_incomingwebhooks.js) an example of using the Slack Button to offer an incoming webhook integration.
 This example also includes a simple form which allows you to broadcast a message to any team who adds the integration.

+[example/sentiment_analysis.js](https://github.com/howdyai/botkit/blob/master/examples/sentiment_analysis.js) a simple example of a chatbot using sentiment analysis.
+Keeps a running score of each user based on positive and negative keywords.
+Messages and thresholds can be configured.

 # Developing with Botkit

 Table of Contents